bsferreira/mysql-fabric/README.md

 # mysql-fabric
-Automatic fabric server and node group setup with docker
+POC to automatically setup fabric server and node group with docker

 ________________________________________________________